binxuankong/deep-image-reconstruction/data/README.md

-# Deep Image Reconstruction from Human Brain Activity: Data
+# Deep Image Reconstruction from Human Brain Activity
+## Data

 The data required to run the program will be available soon.
 The files should be saved in the respective directories as follows.